Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 Spokes are still used for aesthetic purposes, and their shock absorbency makes them a favourite for rugged and rough terrain, but one-piece, ‘mag’ style wheels almost universally use tubeless tyres these days.

-The repair kits on our list today are designed for use with tubeless tyres, but the CO2 canisters and adapter can be used to re-inflate anything with the correct valve.
+The repair kits on our list today are designed for tubeless tyres, but the CO2 canisters and adapter can be used to re-inflate anything with the correct valve.

-Tubed tyres are repaired the same way as bicycle tyres, meaning you’ll need tyre irons and a spanner to repair the wheel.
+Tubed tyres are repaired similarly to bicycle tyres, meaning you’ll need tyre irons and a spanner to fix the wheel.

 We strongly recommend bringing a spare inner tube and doing any patching at home later.

-If you’re comfortable with tools and expect you might need to repair more than one puncture on an epic adventure then Gear Gremlins kit might be right for you.
+If you’re comfortable with tools and expect you might need to repair more than one puncture on an epic adventure, then the Gear Gremlin kit will get the job done.

 Either way – don’t get stuck with no repair options.
 Motorcycle recovery is expensive.
 Lots of places will charge you a 50GBP minimum fee.